 - Explain the task clearly.
 This means both telling students exactly what they have to do and describing what the final product of their group work will look like.
 Explaining the big picture or final goal is important, especially when the group work will take place in steps (such as in snowballing or jigsaw).
 Prepare written or visual instructions (e.g., charts, sequential diagrams) for students.
 Remember to include time estimations for activities.

 - Set ground rules for group interaction.
 Especially for extended periods of group work, establish how group members should interact with one another, including principles such as respect, active listening, and methods for decision making.
 Consider making a group contract.
 See Group Decision Making, a CTE teaching tip prepared for students working in groups, and Making Group Contracts.

 - Let students ask questions.
 Even if you believe your instructions are crystal clear, students may have legitimate questions about the activity.
 Give them time to ask questions before they get to work.

 Monitoring the group task

 - Monitor the groups but do not hover.
 As students do their work, circulate among the groups and answer any questions raised.
 Also listen for trends that are emerging from the discussions, so that you can refer to them during the subsequent plenary discussion.
 Avoid interfering with group functioning — allow time for students to solve their own problems before getting involved.
 You might consider leaving the room for a short period of time.
 Your absence can increase students’ willingness to share uncertainties and disagreements (Jaques, 2000).

-- Expect a lot of your students.
+- Expect a lot from your students.
 Assume that they do know, and can do, a great deal (Brookfield & Preskill, 1999).
 Express your confidence in them as you circulate the room.